SimplrJS/simplr-tslint/README.md

 ### `backing-field`

-Backing fields are with `_` prefix properties.
+Backing fields are properties with `_` prefix.
 They can ONLY be used in GetAccessor and SetAccessor declarations.

 #### Example